 Population Growth (Nanaimo)

-In 2011, Nanaimo’s population was 98,021, representing a 6.1% increase from the 2006 Census.
-Nanaimo finished above the national growth rate of 5.9%, as well as the average growth among all BC Census Agglomerations (4.2%).
-Nanaimo’s population for 2015 is estimated at 104, 671 based on BC Statistics.
-Nanaimo is the most populated municipality outside Saanich, Victoria on Vancouver Island.
+In 2016, the City of Nanaimo’s population was 90,504, representing an 8% increase from the 2011 Census.
+Nanaimo finished above the national growth rate of 5%, and the provincial growth rate of 5.6%.
+The City of Nanaimo’s population for 2017 is estimated at 94,743 based on BC Statistics.
+The City of Nanaimo is the most populated municipality on Vancouver Island, outside of Saanich and Victoria.
 Based on future population projections, strong growth is expected to continue in the Nanaimo area.
-In the 2011 Census the median age in Nanaimo was 44.8 years.
-In comparison, the median age of British Columbia was 41.9 and Canada 40.6.
+Population growth trends for the Nanaimo CA (includes Lantzville areas A & C) are detailed in the chart below.
+In the 2016 Census, the median age in Nanaimo was 45.9 years old.
+In comparison, the median age of British Columbia was 43.0 and Canada 41.2.

 Growth is affected by factors such as migration levels, housing costs, work opportunities and the economy in other parts of the country.
 Between 2015 and 2041, the population of BC is estimated to increase by over 30% to 6.1 million.
 Nanaimo is expected to grow by 32% to 138,476 residents by 2041.
 The major driving force for growth in Nanaimo will be migration.